Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 A common setup: one partner is salaried under the JAEG (so in mandatory GKV); the other is self-employed (so chose PKV).
 Whether the children can ride along free on the GKV parent's Familienversicherung depends first on marital status, and only then on income.

 If the parents are not married (and not in an eingetragene Lebenspartnerschaft), the income-comparison rule under § 10 Abs.
-3 SGB V doesn't apply at all.
+3 SGB V does not apply at all.
 The Bundesverfassungsgericht confirmed this in 2011 (1 BvR 429/11): the resulting unequal treatment of married versus unmarried parents is settled law.
 In practice, the children go on the GKV parent's Familienversicherung at no cost regardless of who earns more, or, if the family prefers the broader benefit set, they can be placed in PKV.
 The choice is open.

 If the parents are married (or in an eingetragene Lebenspartnerschaft), § 10 Abs.
 3 SGB V excludes the children from Familienversicherung when both of these conditions hold:

-The PKV parent's regular income exceeds 1/12 of the JAEG (the threshold for compulsory GKV, distinct from the BBG used elsewhere in this guide), and
+- The PKV parent's regular income exceeds 1/12 of the JAEG (the threshold for compulsory GKV, distinct from the BBG used elsewhere in this guide), and

-The PKV parent's regular income is higher than the GKV parent's.
+- The PKV parent's regular income is higher than the GKV parent's.

 If both apply, the children must be insured under the higher-earning PKV parent and cannot use Familienversicherung.
 The Krankenkasse measures "regular income" using current monthly gross for employees and the most recent Einkommensteuerbescheid for self-employed parents, meaning that for the self-employed half of a typical mixed-system couple, the comparison rests on the previous year's tax assessment.